- Home -

 The new joint technology centre for research into artificial intelligence will be located at the IBM Watson IoT Center in the Bavarian capital.
 The aim of the cooperation between the US American IT company and the Bavaria’s research institute is to develop reliable and secure AI technologies for the economy and society.

 Artificial Intelligence (AI) is one of the topical buzzwords at the moment.
-It’s not just automation and networking that play a major role during the course of digital transformation, the development of complex software for the control and monitoring of new technologies is also of huge importance. process the rapidly growing data sets even faster and more efficiently across industries.
+It’s not just automation and networking that play a major role during the course of digital transformation, the development of complex software for the control and monitoring of new technologies is also of huge importance.
+AI can help process the rapidly growing data sets even faster and more efficiently across industries.
 One special focus of the newly created research centre is on the reliability of AI with regard to safety and trustworthiness.
 IBM and fortiss want to achieve the goal that decisions made by machines, robots and vehicles are comprehensible and explainable.
 The new centre will also focus on robustness against erroneous data entries or targeted attacks.
 More than 50 scientists are expected to work at the new centre in the near future.

 Research partnership strengthens Bavaria as an internationally leading ICT location